Stuffed Grape Leaves with Meat- Dinner Style (Dolmades me Kreas )

 1. I like taking the leaves right from the jar.
 Some may like to wash off the brine water, but we prefer to use as is.

 2. I prefer Orlando leaves for their great taste and consistency of size.
-They are grown in Fresno, CA. I have tried other varieties of locally grown leaves, but found them tough
+They are grown in Fresno, CA. I have tried other varieties of locally grown leaves, but found some to be tough.
+Other brands are o.k., too.

 Comments